Complete Guide to Using void in C: From Basics to Advanced Techniques

-In C programming, void is a special keyword indicating that a function does not return any value.
-It’s used when a function performs a specific task but doesn’t need to return a result, such as displaying data or performing simple operations.
-For beginners in C, grasping this concept is crucial because using void correctly clarifies the program’s structure and intent, enhancing code readability and maintainability.
+In C language, void is a special keyword that indicates the function does not return a value.
+It is used when a function performs a specific task and does not need to return its result.
+For example, void is used for functions that output data or perform simple processing.
+For beginners in C language, understanding this concept is important.
+Because by using void correctly, the structure and intent of the program become clear, improving the readability and maintainability of the code.

-void is a keyword that specifies the return type of a function.
-While functions typically return a value of a certain type, specifying void explicitly states that the function returns nothing.
-Additionally, void is used to indicate that a function takes no arguments.
-In this case, using void makes it clear that the function doesn’t accept any parameters.
+void is a keyword that indicates the return type of a function.
+Usually, functions return values of a specific type, but by specifying void, it explicitly indicates that the function returns nothing.
+Additionally, void is also used to indicate that the function has no arguments.
+In this case, by using void, it can explicitly indicate that the function takes no arguments.

-• Functions with no return value: By specifying void as the return type, you indicate that the function returns nothing.
+• Functions with no return value: By specifying void as the return value, it indicates that the function returns nothing.

-• Functions with no arguments: If a function doesn’t take any arguments, you can use void to denote this.
+• Functions with no arguments: If the function takes no arguments, it can be indicated using void.

-void functions are used when a function needs to perform a specific action but its result doesn’t need to be used elsewhere.
-Examples include functions that display messages on the screen or close files.
-In such cases, using void clearly indicates that the function doesn’t need to return a value, making the code easier to understand.
+void functions are used when performing specific processing without needing to use the result in other parts.
+For example, functions that display messages on the screen or close files.
+In such cases, using void explicitly indicates that the function does not need to return a value, making the code easier to understand.

 Example 1: Message Display Function